-In 1993, Jeff Sutherland and his team at Easel Corporation created the Scrum process to be used in software development processes by combining the concepts of the 1986 article with the concepts of object-oriented development, empirical process control, iterative development and incremental, software processes and productivity improvement, as well as the development of complex and dynamic systems.
+In 1993, Jeff Sutherland and his team at Easel Corporation created the Scrum process to be used in software development by combining the concepts of the 1986 HBR article with the concepts of object-oriented development, empirical process control, iterative development and incremental, software processes.

 Team: A group of professionals with the necessary technical knowledge who develop the project jointly carrying out the stories they commit to at the start of each sprint.